QG-phy/TBSOC/README.md

 # Wannier_Add_onsite_SOC
-This library to add on site spin-orbital coupling effect.
+This library is to add on site spin-orbital coupling effect.

 Copyright: Qiangqiang Gu, International Center for Quantum Materials, School of Physics, Peking University.

 Email:     guqq@pku.edu.cn

 **
-Note: Now the this library only support add p, d orbitals' problem.
+Note: up to now, this library only supports p- and d-orbital.
 **

 ### Install: two ways to install